 “You need a solution that does more than just manage the little tasks your team needs to complete.
 You need a way to automate them.
 By streamlining the repetitive or boring tasks on your team’s plate, you free them up to focus on the work they actually like.

-Projects flow more smoothly, you can keep your staff at its existing level, and you can improve their job satisfaction.
+Projects flow more smoothly, you can keep your staff at their current level, and you can improve their job satisfaction.
 On top of all of that, you can increase productivity and your bottom line.
 Scaling will become much more efficient.

 With our automation software, you can easily create your own automations and integrations without coding experience.”

-This is a great opportunity to offer a free trial, product demo, or other walkthrough of what you’re offering.
+This is a great opportunity to offer a free trial, a product demo, or a walkthrough of what you’re offering.

-When used correctly, the Challenge sales model is a way to stand out.
-While other sales reps are focusing on the long game, this methodology gives sales reps an opportunity to take control back in their hands and have meaningful, productive conversations — especially when it comes to complex sales processes.
+When used correctly, Challenger selling is a way to stand out.
+While other sales reps are focusing on the long game, this methodology gives sales reps an opportunity to take control and have meaningful, productive conversations.

 This method of selling does take practice, but don’t let it intimidate you.
 With the right research and a solid understanding of the industry your prospects work in, it can turn good sales reps into great sales reps.